-Her love of choir and the rich experiences has engrained the importance of music in her 2 daughters; both are accomplished singers and musicians.
+Her love of choir and the rich experiences has ingrained the importance of music in her 2 daughters.
 Music is in their home every day.
 She is honoured to sing with the incredible musicians of Belle Voci and is excited to continue her music education through this incredible choir.

 Sylwia Karwowska comes from Poland.
 She obtained her Master of Arts degree in choral conducting from Academy of Music in Wrocław.
 She also holds Associate of Royal Conservatory of Music diploma in voice performance.
 Her diverse repertoire includes opera, oratorio-cantata and choral music.

 Currently she performs with Opera Pro Cantanti in Vancouver, including the title role in “Norma” by Vincenzo Bellini and Abigaille in G.Verdi’s Nabucco.
 She is also active pianist and cellist performing string chamber music.